nervosnetwork/ckb/rpc/README.md

     The block must already be in the canonical chain.

-    Lock script and type script can reads the header information of blocks listed here.
+    Lock script and type script can read the header information of blocks listed here.

 *   `inputs`: `Array<`[`CellInput`](#type-cellinput)`>` - An array of input cells.